-As the fund is managed on an active, flexible basis, its asset allocation may differ substantially from that of its reference indicator.
-As such, the portfolio manager dynamically manages exposure to the different markets and eligible asset classes, based on expectations of changes in risk/return ratios.
+As the fund is actively managed its asset allocation may differ substantially from that of its reference indicator.
 The investment policy spreads risk by diversifying investments.
-Likewise, the portfolio established in each of the asset classes on the basis of detailed financial analysis may vary considerably from the weightings of the reference indicator in terms of geographical zones, sectors, ratings and maturities.
+Likewise, the portfolio established on the basis of detailed financial analysis may vary considerably from the weightings of the reference indicator in terms of geographic regions and sectors.

-The allocation of the portfolio's assets between the different asset classes (equities, fixed income, credit, currencies) or investment fund categories (equities, balanced, bonds, money market, etc.) is based on fundamental analysis of the global macroeconomic environment and its indicators (growth, inflation, deficits, etc.) and may vary according to the portfolio manager's expectations.
+where necessary, the allocation of the portfolio between the different asset classes (equities, fixed income, currencies, etc.) and fund categories (equities, mixed, bonds, money market, etc.) may vary according to the portfolio manager's expectations.